 The first vaccine candidate with two malaria antigens completed a Phase 1b clinical trial in Tanzania in close collaboration with the Swiss Tropical and Public Health Institute.
 The clinical trial study confirmed that the company's virosome-based vaccine was well tolerated and safe for adults and children as young as 5 years of age.
 The vaccine induced specific antibodies against the key AMA-1 and CSP-1 Malaria antigens in semi-immune subjects, lasting up to 12 months for the CSP-1.
 Overall the vaccine reduced the malaria episodes by 50%.
 See more

 Since 2017 Mymetics is developing an improved second malaria vaccine candidate, which includes besides the existing antigens, two other possible antigens which will cover the complete life cycle of the parasite in humans.
 This vaccine candidate is being developed with funds from the EU and collaborations with the NIH, MVI, the University of Oxford and the Swiss Tropical and Public Health institute.
+The latest publication is found here.

 Pending the pre-clinical results, Mymetics will evaluate funding opportunities for further development of these two vaccine candidates, which are based on the virosome platform.